-Serbia: Benefits from South Stream?, the report18.
-November 2013. / News Serbia Energy
+Serbia: Benefits from South Stream?, the report, News Serbia Energy

 The South Stream pipeline will bring great benefit to Serbia and investments worth 1.7 billion euros, experts estimate.
 After the announcement that works on the construction of the South Stream pipeline through Serbia officially start on 24 November this year, Serbia, in the opinion of experts, expects realization of one of the most valuable investments in the last few decades, “the first real project” which will bring great benefit and an investment worth 1.7 billion euros.

 The start of construction of the gas pipeline through Serbia was agreed on 11 November, at the meeting of Serbian Prime Minister Ivica Dacic and Chairman of the Board of Gazprom Alexei Miller.

 The Russian delegation met separately with Serbian President Tomislav Nikolic and Deputy Prime Minister Aleksandar Vucic, and during these meetings the importance of the project for the Serbian economy and cooperation between the two countries was emphasized.

 The Russian side has proposed official signing of three documents to be on 24 November: an agreement on gas transit through Serbia, Serbian agreement on financing share, and a special agreement with the Government of the Republic of Serbia.

 The ceremonial start of construction of the South Stream in Serbia is expected, according to previous announcements, near the village of Kovilje in Vojvodina, and in February practical works should start.

 The section of gas pipeline through Serbia is 421 kilometers long, it is worth 1.7 billion euros, and its construction will employ thousands of workers and Serbian construction companies, equipment manufacturers and companies in the service sectors.